zanmangloopy88/LLM-PDF-Chatbot/README.md

    > echo "COHERE_API_KEY = 'PASTE YOUR API KEY HERE'" > .streamlit/secrets.toml

-4. Run the app by typing the following command in the terminal window.
+4. Run the app by typing thestreamlit run chatbot.py following command in the terminal window.
-   > streamlit run chatbot.py
+   >

    A new browser window will open where you can interact with the chatbot.